scala-android/sbt-android/README.md

 ### TODO / Known Issues ###

+* Changing usage of `implicit`s (defs, vals, classes, etc.) confuses the proguard cache.
+It results in `NoSuchMethodError`s even though present in the generated dex.
+Current workaround is to `clean` when `implicit` usage changes occur.
 * Version checking of plugin and update notifications.
 This is not possible with ivy.
 Options: relocate plugin to sonatype and/or host an off-site versions config descriptor.